 The unaudited quarterly/half yearly results are announced within 45 days of the close of the quarter.
 The audited annual results are announced within 60 days from the closure of the financial year as per the requirements of the Regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 with the stock exchanges.

 (b) Newspaper wherein results normally published:

-- Regional Language Newspapers Mumbai Lakshadweep - English Newspapers - The Financial Express Generally and occasionally The Economic Times.
+- Regional Language Newspapers Mumbai Lakshadweep and occasionally Pratahkal - English Newspapers The Financial Express Generally and occasionally The Economic Times.

 (c) Website Details: